App Deadline: Feb. 1

 These items will be reviewed as part of your application for admission to the master's program in counseling at Western Carolina University.
 Your application will be incomplete without this information.
 All application materials must be submitted in full on or prior to February 1.

 Qualified applicants will be invited for an admission interview.

 Interviews are offered to those whose credentials of grade point average, Graduate Record Examination scores, recommendations, and personal goal statements qualify the person for full or provisional admission to the program.
-Those who qualify for the interview will be contacted by the School Counseling Program Leader, the Clinical Mental Health Counseling Program Leader, or the Director of the Graduate Counseling Program.
+Those who qualify for the interview will be contacted by the Director of the Graduate Counseling Program.
 The interviews will be hosted by current students and conducted by counseling faculty through group interviews.
 Because of the interactive and interpersonal nature of the counseling process, the interview aspect of the person's application is considered to be extremely important when considering applicants for the counseling program.

 Invitation to the interview does not assure acceptance into the program.